 What Harding attempts to resolve is a simple question: how does one convince Millennials to continue to subsidize a Ponzi schematic to benefit a generation that drove America into debt — for an entitlement that few Millennials expect to benefit from?

 One of the more constructive approaches to Social Security reform has been to delay the age of retirement to 70 or longer.
 Such a solution if matched with a modest 3% tax would delay SSI insolvency to 2091 or longer.
+This means that people can use services like Crest SSD to help them get access to SSI and disability insurance for longer than they would before.
 But what if individuals volunteered to defer their future benefits for immediate returns — namely by playing off student debt against social security benefits?
+It could help with people trying beginning to grasp understanding your options when it comes to handling debts.

 The proposed solution by Harding is rather ingenious.
 Not only does SSI get a new lease on life, the impact of inflation alone makes the trade well worth it — both to the government as well as to the individual consumer.
 Such debt relief takes such “interest” — if one were to view it as a specious form of taxation via government-induced lending — and plows that income straight back into the economy, allowing college graduates to begin investing in their futures far earlier than before (including personal savings and retirement plans).